juliagdealedo/ThesisCode/README.md

-Reproducible analysis of the my PhD Thesis. it includes Chapter I, II, III and supplementary material
+Reproducible analysis of my PhD Thesis.
+It includes Chapter I, II, III and supplementary material